sehraf/opensc-random/README.md

 This provides two more utilities for OpenSC:

-opensc-random: Output random data from a smartcard to stdin
+1) opensc-random: Output random data from a smartcard to stdin

 	Usage:

-	1) Write a specific number of random bytes to stdout:
+	A) Write a specific number of random bytes to stdout:

 	$ opensc-tools 48 | base64
 	mhM4rNRLci0QEtAXfRree+htPjHemieUKH9L5qzvmee+JeNtU2KelK6Hi91H1A4s

-	2) Continuously write to stdout (warning, may be very slow!):
+	B) Continuously write to stdout (warning, may be very slow!):

 	$ opensc-tools | dd of=random.dat bs=1 count=4096
 	4096+0 records in